chesio/bc-security/README.md

 #### Advanced checks

 Advanced checks require data from external servers (in the moment from WordPress.org only).
 Because of this, they leak some information about your website.
-In the moment, **list of installed plugins** (but only those with `readme.txt` file) is shared with WordPress.org.
+In the moment, **list of installed plugins** (but only those with _readme.txt_ file) is shared with WordPress.org.
 Also, because of the external HTTP request, the checks take more time to execute.

 ##### WordPress core integrity check

 WordPress core files verification is done in two phases:
 1. Official md5 checksums from WordPress.org are used to determine if any of core files have been modified.
-1. All files in root directory, `wp-admin` directory (including subdirectories) and `wp-includes` directory (including subdirectories) are checked against official checksums list in order to find out any unknown files.
+1. All files in root directory, _wp-admin_ directory (including subdirectories) and _wp-includes_ directory (including subdirectories) are checked against official checksums list in order to find out any unknown files.

-The check uses the same checksums API as [`core verify-checksums`](https://developer.wordpress.org/cli/commands/core/verify-checksums/) command from _WP-CLI_.
+The check uses the same checksums API as [`core verify-checksums`](https://developer.wordpress.org/cli/commands/core/verify-checksums/) command from [WP-CLI](https://wp-cli.org/).

 ##### Plugins integrity check